johnnybuildsyo/publicbuilders/README.md

 **2024-11-11**
 🔎 Started working on SEO
+➕ Added pagination
+👤 Added individual profile pages
 🔗 Added url route for each type of sort
-➕ Added pagination
 📑 Add privacy policy and terms of use
 ⏫ ??